KAZAKHSTAN: Ever harsher jailings for religious talks

 Both Abilkairov and Mazhenov – who live in the central Akmola Region - are married and each has a young son.

 "The authorities are using either Article 174 of the Criminal Code ("Incitement of religious discord") or Article 256 ("Propaganda of terrorism") to prosecute so-called Islamists who in practice have not committed any acts of terrorism or extremism," Zhovtis told Forum 18 on 30 October.
-He complained that the authorities use a "very vague" definition of "extremism" and make no mention of "violent extremism".
+He noted that the authorities use a "very vague" definition of "extremism" and make no mention of "violent extremism".
 "Such trials are promoting radicalisation because of injustice," he stated.

 The United Nations Human Rights Committee in its July 2016 Concluding Observations on Kazakhstan (CCPR/C/KAZ/CO/2) expressed concern about "the broad formulation of the concepts of 'extremism', 'inciting social or class hatred' and 'religious hatred or enmity' under the State party's criminal legislation and the use of such legislation on extremism to unduly restrict freedoms of religion, expression, assembly and association" (see Forum 18's Kazakhstan religious freedom survey http://www.forum18.org/archive.php?article_id=2409).